-The Kivuli Project works closely with the Kenyan Children’s Department to care for, advocate for and protect children classified as being ‘in need’.
+The Kivuli Project works closely with the Kenyan Children’s Department, children’s families/carers to support, advocate for and protect children classified as being ‘in need’.

 Kivuli is located in the central highlands of Kenya.
 The Kivuli Project believes that a family environment is the best for a child’s social and emotional development but that poverty, ill-health and being an orphan are common causes for the separation of a child and their family.
 We know that children grow and develop best in family units and through running the home-based care program we have seen the positive impacts of children living in a family environment.

 Children under the guardianship of Kivuli live in home-based care arrangements either with extended family or community ‘well wishers’ (carers).

 Support is provided to the children, their family and to well wishers via a team of Kenyan social workers in Ndaragwa.
 Kivuli is also passionate about education and supports the children to access education.

 From 2010 – 2018 Kivuli Project supported vulnerable children to grow and develop to their potential.
 We utilised two programs, the Kivuli Children’s Home and our Home-based Care Program where children were supported by Kivuli but live with their extended families or guardians.